 - Wax: If you want a firm balm, then you will need to add a bit of beeswax.
 Or use cocoa butter for a vegan alternative.

 - Essential Oils: Essential oils are the heart of a good balm.
 I know I’ve already mentioned this a few times, but be sure to use high-quality, pure essential oils.
-I used a mix of this brand and this brand.
+I used a mix of this brand (affiliate link) and this brand (not an affiliate link).

 Carrier Oils for the balms